 Highly functional and operable models became successful products.

-- Density/specific gravity meters with built-in thermostatic functionality, and automatic potentiometric titrators with interactive displays and built-in floppy disk drive
+- Density/specific gravity meter with built-in thermostatic functionality, and automatic potentiometric titrator with interactive displays and built-in floppy disk drive

-In 1987, vibration type density/specific gravity meters became accredited for concentration measurements of crude oil and petroleum products as per JIS standards.
+In 1987, oscillating U-tube method density/specific gravity meter became accredited for concentration measurements of crude oil and petroleum products as per JIS standard.
 KEM took this opportunity to release new density/specific gravity meters (DA-200 and 210).
-Further, in 1989, KEM developed and released groundbreaking models of these products (DA-300 and 310) with built-in thermostatic functionality for setting the measurement temperature range, a world’s first.
+Further, in 1989, KEM developed and released groundbreaking models of these products (DA-300 and 310) with built-in constant temperature cell for setting the measurement temperature range, a world’s first.
 This significantly reduced measurement times and increased precision, improving stability.
 The new models had explosive sales, and became widely adopted not only for conventional concentration measurements of crude oil and petroleum products but also for quality control by soft drink manufacturers and in relation to Japanese sake and other alcohol products.

 In terms of automatic potentiometric titrators, in 1988, an interactive display model with built-in floppy disk drive (AT-310) was released.
 The excellent functionality and operability of this product made it very popular.
 As a result, KEM captured the top share of the Japanese market for potentiometric titrators, which had an impact even on overseas markets.

 Established the Fukuoka Local Office in Hakata-ku, Fukuoka.